xuankimtran/docs-1/pages/katalon-studio/docs/mobile-wait-for-element-not-present.md

 ## Example

-In this example, for 10 seconds or until true, wait for the Accessibility element to be gone, then continue testing.
-If the Accessibility element is still present, the keyword returns **False**.
-A warning message appears, and the test engine goes on with the following steps.
+In this example, Studio waits for the Accessibility element to be gone within 10 seconds then continues testing.
+If the Accessibility element is still present, the keyword returns **False** and throws a warning message, and goes on with the following steps.

 ```groovy
 //Start Application